-The development and maintenance of the mammalian nervous system is regulated by a highly orchestrated series of cellular and molecular events.
-When these processes become disrupted by genetic mutation, disorders of the brain and nerves arise.
+Nervous system development is regulated by a highly orchestrated series of cellular and molecular events.
+When a genetic mutation disrupts these processes, disorders of the brain and nerves arise.
 One of the most common of these neurogenetic disorders is Neurofibromatosis type 1 (NF1), in which children are at risk for brain and nerve tumors, vision loss, learning problems, autism, and developmental disabilities.

 The goal of this work is not only to establish new treatments for individuals with NF1, but also to better understand similar medical problems in the general population.
 We seek to identify the factors that underlie nervous system disease heterogeneity relevant to the implementation of precision, or personalized, medicine strategies.David H. Gutmann, MD, PhD